 - Packaging materials: bottle caps, plastic milk bottles, drums, and bulk containers for industrial use.

-Below are the frequently asked questions on the difference between LDPE and HDPE.
-Let’s dig deep to learn more.
+Here are some frequently asked questions regarding the distinction between LDPE and HDPE.
+Let’s delve into the details to gain a deeper understanding.

 Is LDPE cheaper than HDPE?